tombrereton/threematch/README.md

 ```

 3. Depending on if you have a HiDPi screen or not, you can change the `HD_SCALE` variable
-in `global_variables.py` under the GLOBAL CONSTANSTS section.
+in `global_variables.py` under the GUI variables section.
 Recommended values are between and including 1 and 3.

-## Game Details
+## Game Rules

 * 6 gem types (colours).
 * 3 bonus types (star, cross, diamond)